TahmerSaeed17/cryptographymachine/README.md

 # cryptographymachine
-cryptography machine which uses dictionaries of common phrases to allow you encode and decode your messages!
+Utilized Python to create a cryptography machine that uses dictionaries of common phrases allowing you to encode and decode your messages